otaviocsantos/color-culture/README.md

 ```
 ## Custom Color Models

-If you need to use a color model not available in Color Culture there are ways to register a new model as well as conversion functions that will allow you to convert between any other color model present.
+If you need to use a color model not available in Color Culture there are ways to register a new model, as well as conversion functions that will allow you to convert between any other color model present.

 ### How to register a new color model

-Note that without **also registering conversion functions** your custom model would not capable of much, to learn more about that look into next section.
+Note that without **also registering conversion functions** your custom model would not be capable of much, to learn more about that look into next section.

 To have the values of your channels kept within ranges just register you model like so:
 ```ts